Paul Ford

 When systems learn the hard way

 Systems often feel strongest at the point they’re most misaligned.
-Performance conceals distortion.
-Reputation conceals denial.
+Performance conceals distortion, and reputation conceals denial.
 Momentum conceals misunderstanding.

 Acceleration can feel like mastery long after comprehension has fractured.